 We also discuss how the critical values that lead to size control can be determined numerically and provide the R-package hrt (Preinerstorfer (2021)) for their computation.
 The usefulness of the proposed algorithms and their implementation in the R-package are illustrated numerically on some testing problems in Section 11.
 In particular, we compare tests obtained from various of the above mentioned test statistics when used with smallest size-controlling critical values in terms of their power functions.
 The package hrt also contains a routine for determining the size of a test obtained from a user-supplied critical value.
 It is important to note that if in a particular application one uses the observed value of the test statistic as the user-supplied critical value in this routine, this routine actually returns a "valid p-value" in the following sense: Checking whether or not this "p-value" is smaller than the prescribed significance level α is equivalent to checking whether or not the observed value of the test statistic is larger than or equal to the smallest size-controlling critical value.
-Note that the former check avoids the need to actually compute the smallest size-controlling critical value, which is advantageous from a computational point of view.
-See Section 10 for more details.
+Note that the former check avoids the need to actually compute the smallest size-controlling critical value, which is advantageous from a computational

-In the paper we work under a Gaussianity assumption.
-We stress, however, that this assumprestriction to be tested) could consist in the practitioner studying the size of a handful of tests (obtained from a few of the above mentioned test statistics in conjunction with a few of the proposed critical values) by means of an extensive Monte Carlo study and in hoping that one of the test procedures emerges from this study as valid for the particular testing problem at hand.
+4A less principled attempt at finding a valid test in a given testing problem (i.e., for given design matrix and restriction to be tested) could consist in the practitioner studying the size of a handful of tests (obtained from a few of the above mentioned test statistics in conjunction with a few of the proposed critical values) by means of an extensive Monte Carlo study and in hoping that one of the test procedures emerges from this study as valid for the particular testing problem at hand.
 Besides being a numerically costly procedure, it does not come with any guarantee of success.